Susan Collins faces her most pressure-packed vote since Clinton impeachment

 Reading list

-- Debates in Maine’s gubernatorial race have become more frequent, but they have yet to grow combative or insightful.
+—Debates in Maine’s gubernatorial race have become more frequent, but they have yet to grow combative or insightful.
 The four candidates for governor will have appeared together four times by Thursday’s end.
 During the first of those four forums, Democrat Janet Mills, Republican Shawn Moody and independents Alan Caron and Terry Hayes continued to generally treat each other politely.
 Mills and the independents continued to distance themselves from Gov. Paul LePage, while Moody walked the tightrope of endorsing the Republican governor’s conservative, pro-business policies while saying a Moody administration would be more “positive.”
 The candidates also debated in Westbrook on Wednesday night and two more forums are scheduled for Thursday — a morning one Waterville and an evening one centered on fisheries in Rockland.

-- It will cost at least $246 million to complete recommended mercury remediation in the Penobscot River estuary.
+—It will cost at least $246 million to complete recommended mercury remediation in the Penobscot River estuary.
 That’s according to a filing in a 18-year-old lawsuit from the Maine People’s Alliance and the Natural Resources Defense Council against Mallinckrodt Inc., the owner of a shuttered chemical manufacturing site in Orrington that discharged up to 12 tons of mercury into the river in the 1960s and 1970s.
 A federal judge has found the company responsible for cleanup of the river and this plan would include dredging and replacing soil in the riverbed near the facility and capping lower elevations of a nearby wetland at a cost of between $246 million and $333 million, up from an earlier estimate of $130 million.
 The company says it will challenge some recommendations.

-- Opponents of a proposed salmon farm in Belfast are making it a local political issue.
+—Opponents of a proposed salmon farm in Belfast are making it a local political issue.
 Two opponents of Nordic Aquafarms‘ massive land-based salmon farm proposal have registered to run for Belfast city council as write-in candidates.
 A third has qualified for a spot on the ballot.
 Should they win seats on the five-person council, it would drastically change the small city’s approach to the biggest business development proposal in its history.

 Self satisfaction